 Resolving conflict in a healthy way such as avoiding assumptions.
 Don’t assume anything.
 Don’t always think the worst.
 Hear what the other person has to say before you jump to conclusions.
 Don’t interpret his/her actions without hearing him/her out.
 Resolving differences peacefully.

 Settle misunderstandings by listening carefully and not thinking of retaliating.
 Air your feelings.
 Ask questions to clarify issues and understand what your spouse is saying or thinking.
 These should be questions that will not lead to defensive response or argument.

 Know your partner.
 Acknowledge each other’s unique differences and individuality.
 Get to know the unique person or individual you are married to.
 This will help you gain insight into each other’s needs and expectations and how to best meet them.
-Don’t take everything personal.
+Not taking everything personal.
 Respect each other’s opinion and not placing emphasis being right or wrong.

 Good understanding births tolerance and acceptance.
 You do not view problems as ‘his’ or ‘her’ problem but as ‘our’ problem and unite to deal with it.
 Recognize the good in your spouse and be supportive of each other’s personal growth.

 Get to know how you can improve as an individual and as a couple.
 Make time for each other.
 This will help you identify problem areas early and mend fences.
 You will avoid mind reading, making assumptions or jumping into wrong conclusions.

 Restore your feelings for each other.
 Do things together.
 Laugh with each other.
 Revisit the period of courtship when you responded to his love and leadership expressed through his thoughtful initiatives, plans, gifts, taking you out even to places you were not too keen about.
 You shared his interests looked your best to please him and put up your best behaviour.
 There was love, respect and teamwork.
 You can bring these back.

 Put God first